Security in the Cloud

 Tableau Online eliminates the need to implement VPNs or tunnels into your corporate environment.
 Many data sources can be captured as extracts and then refreshed on a regular basis.
 To use automatic refreshes, you need to embed credentials in the connection information for the data source.
 For Google and Salesforce.com data sources, you can embed credentials in the form of OAuth 2.0 access tokens.

 You can define additional security in your workbooks and data sources by adding user and data source filters.
 Tableau also provides a User Filter capability that can enable row-level data security using the user name, group, or full name of the current user.
 User filters allow you to set a filter on your data based on the identity of the person viewing the data.
 For example, the Western Sales Director could see results for sales in the West but not for other regions.
 You set user filters when you publish workbooks and data sources from Tableau Desktop.

 Tableau Online is structured so that customers control where their data is stored.
-New customers can select their preferred region – currently either North America or Europe – when setting up their Tableau Online site.
+New customers can select their preferred region – currently either North America, Europe, or Asia Pacific – when setting up their Tableau Online site.
 If needed, existing customers can migrate their data to a different region through the site migration process.
 Please direct site migration requests and questions about the migration process to Tableau Technical Support.

-There are three site locations for Tableau Online: US West, US East, and EU West.
+There are four site locations for Tableau Online: US West, US East, EU West, and AP Northeast.
 Customer data is hosted and backed up in the selected region on a regular basis.
 You can verify your site location by logging in to Tableau Online and noting the host name at the beginning of the URL.
 For example, URLs beginning with 10ay indicate US West and URLs beginning with dub01 or eu-west-1a indicate EU West.
 For the list of Tableau Online host names and site locations, see Keep Data Fresh.